-The binder function is called once for each context (module or line and position) in which SV calls the routine so that it can intialize all contexts if the extern declaration had the "line" attribute set, otherwise all calls within the module use the same context.
+The binder function is called once for each context (line and position) in which SV calls the routine so that it can intialize all contexts if the extern declaration had the "line" attribute set, otherwise all calls within the module use the same context.
 The extra arguments to the binder function are the types of the return and arguments to the routine call in SV, and may vary from context to context; the list values are C strings and is terminated with a null pointer.
-If "..." was used in the declaration it will appear in the list and will be followed by the actual types if the call is being bound per line.
 The SV simulator will report a fatal error if no match is found or multiple matches are found with the same priority.
 Priority is determined by the matching of the module_spec argument of the locator, an exact match takes priority over a wild-card which take priority over no module specification (null), binder functions are not called if there module_spec does not match the instance.